Oliver Williamson

 • Operational advice.

 Oliver has developed a specialist expertise in warrants.
 He represents police forces in relation to entry, search and seizure warrants in high profile and complex matters.
 Oliver advises investigation and search teams prior to applications, represents officers at application hearings, attends and advises during execution of warrants and advises and acts in Judicial Review and related civil proceedings following legal challenge of executed warrants.
 Oliver has represented the police, and been led by specialist financial crime silk, in high value money laundering investigations.
+He has advised in respect of high-profile murder investigations.

 Oliver has been instructed in respect of a number of Judicial Reviews including concerning issues of bias and the alleged prejudicial effect of misconduct proceedings on related extant criminal proceedings.

 Oliver advises on operational matters covering the wide spectrum of police work.
-Oliver has represented police forces in POCA seizures and forfeitures, closure orders (‘crack house’ and ASB) as well as Police Property Act matters, Forced Marriage Protection Orders and before licensing panels.
+Oliver has represented police forces in POCA seizures and forfeitures, closure orders as well as Police Property Act matters, Forced Marriage Protection Orders and before licensing panels.
 Oliver acts for the police in disclosure applications in the Crown and Family Courts where documents have been obtained as a result of on-going police investigations.
 Oliver represents police forces before licensing panels in matters concerning the Licensing Act 2003.

 cases & work of note